-A motion to approve this agenda item as presented was made by Commissioner Brown and seconded by Commissioner Cox.
+8:01 a.m.
+The November 16, 2018, Open Session Board of Commissioners Meeting minutes were provided in the Board packet.
+A motion to approve the minutes was made by Commissioner Brown and seconded by Commissioner Holman.
 Motion passed unanimously.